aleksandrajh/CI_PP3_Connect4/README.md

 #### Go to main menu
 Brings players to the main menu of the program

+#### See your statistics
+Display number of games won so far by each logged player.

 #### Quit game
 With the guit game option, the user exits the program with a goodbye message.